nodejs/node/doc/api.markdown

 `options` argument accepts the same values as the options argument for `net.Server`.

-The `request_listener` is a function which is automatically added to the `'request'` event.
+The `requestListener` is a function which is automatically added to the `'request'` event.

+### Event: 'request'

+`function (request, response) {}`

+Emitted each time there is request.
+Note that there may be multiple requests per connection (in the case of keep-alive connections).

 ### Event: 'clientError'

 `function (exception) {}`